Notes on migrating a Bluesky account

 }

 Now let's submit the new DID document.
-Of it failed because I was dumb:
+Of course, it failed because I made a mistake:

 error: failed submitting PLC op via PDS: XRPC ERROR 400: InvalidRequest: Incorrect handle in alsoKnownAs

-And no, just changing the alsoKnownAs field to the correct value does not work, as this invalidates the signature (as expected, but good to see this working as intended):
+And no, just changing the alsoKnownAs field to the correct value doesn't work, as this invalidates the signature (as expected, but good to see this working as intended):

 error: failed submitting PLC op via PDS: XRPC ERROR 400: InvalidRequest: Invalid signature on op: {"type":"plc_operation","rotationKeys":["did:key:zQ3shcFsHHoawNae6vDx4HNamQVZEVrcQ1Uc2gwi5f9qxR6Xi","did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY"],"verificationMethods":{"atproto":"did:key:zQ3shSuymtEUXUsN1pyZACZ6WGk3Tktxe4s1JyL4CSWLRWaZa"},"alsoKnownAs":["at://fry69.altq.net"],"services":{"atproto_pds":{"type":"AtprotoPersonalDataServer","endpoint":"https://altq.net"}},"prev":

-To fix this, I had to sign the fixed new_plc.json again, with a new requested token from the PLC.
+To fix this, I had to sign the fixed plc_new.json again, with a new requested token from the PLC.
 This finally worked:

 $ goat account status